Thursday, December 17, 2015

 But believe it or not, I would not call Usher's chili mango flavored Twisted Bongos a failure of a candy.
 I think it does have a place in the sweets world; I would, however, say that it is a niche product with a limited target audience (at least in the USA), of which I am not a part.

 I therefore am rating the chili mango Twisted Bongos a 1.
-It was not my cup of tea (despite smelling like it), and it would take some extraneous circumstances to find me eating another one.
+It was not my cup of tea (despite smelling like one), and it would take some extraneous circumstances to find me eating another one.
 If you are a heat fiend, you might disagree; you might even enjoy the unusual pairing.
 But I am not a heat fiend.
 I am a sweets fiend through and through, and this treat did nothing for me.

 In short, if the thought of mango licorice covered in red pepper flakes does not appeal to you, don't worry that you're missing out.
 This candy is not for you.